AdobeDocs/experience-manager-guides.en/help/product-guide/lc-config-guide/lc-folder-profile.md

 - **Glossary**: Enables you to create and manage glossary terms and include them across topics to maintain consistent terminology.
 - **Snippets**: Allow you to create and reuse small content fragments across various topics in your Learning courses.
 - **Conditions**: Allows you to configure conditional attributes at a global and folder level.
-- **Templates**: Allows you to create and manage templates for use by the Authors.
+- **Templates**: Allows you to create and manage the course templates.
 - **Citations**: Enables you to add and manage citations into content using supported citation styles.
-- **Language variables**: Enables you to define localized strings for published output or static text in templates.
+- **Language variables**: Enables you to define language variables for published output.
 - **Variables**: Allows you to create and manage variables to use in your learning content.
 - **Output templates**: Enables you to create and manage output templates to generate output in various formats.
 - **Find and replace**: Provides options to search for and replace text across files in a map or a folder within your repository.